MDU-PHL/bohra/docs/index.md

 The pipeline is designed to be flexible and modular, allowing for inputs from paired end fastq or assemblies, with direct support for ONT coming soon.

+Stand alone html reports are generated for easy sharing of results and visualisation of the results

 ### Pipelines

+Need to put list here with flowdiagrams

 ### Etymology